Angel-ML/angel/docs/design/psf_update_en.md

 ## Principles

-1. PS Client divides the requests to generate a request list, where each request corresponds to a model parameter partition.
+1. PS Client divides the requests to generate a request list, where each request in the list corresponds to a model parameter partition.

 2. PS Client sends every request in the list to the PS instance that has the corresponding partition.
 The PS instance gets and updates the parameters in units of model parameter partitions, and returns the result.

-3. Wait for all requests to be returned.
+3. UpdateFunc waits for all requests to finish and return.

 ## Definitions